OXeu/OXeu/README.md

 ### ⚡ Fun fact
 - 🎨 Be skilled in Android but be interesting about the back end & Cloud Native

+### 🍭 Skills
+- Java & Kotlin for Android
+- Jetpack Compose for Android
+- Golang for backend
+- Rust for backend
+- Vue.js for Web
+- Python for ML
+- Figma for UI Design
+- Flutter for Cross Platform
+- Swift for iOS (in progress)